-- 1.5 The head of centre must ensure that appropriate arrangements are in place so that confidential examination materials are only handed over to authorised members of staff.
-Care must always be taken to ensure the security of materials. - 1.6 On receipt, the question paper packets, still in their despatch packaging, must be moved immediately to the secure room for checking and transfer to the centre's secure storage facility (see sections 2 and 3).
+- 1.1 The following instructions apply to all confidential materials to ensure the integrity and security of the examinations.
+This includes question papers in any format. - 1.2 Awarding bodies must be informed immediately if the security of the question papers or confidential supporting instructions is put at risk.
+This includes any natural disaster, fire, theft, loss, damage or other circumstance which places the existing accommodation or secure storage of examination materials at risk. - 1.3 Centres must be able to demonstrate the receipt, secure movement and secure storage of question papers and confidential materials. - 1.4 Centres must ensure that envelopes and boxes containing confidential materials are signed for.
+A log must be kept at the initial point of delivery of confidential materials.
+Each awarding body's deliveries and the number of boxes received must be logged. - The JCQ has produced Materials Receipt Logs for centres to use for this purpose. - 1.5 The head of centre must ensure that appropriate arrangements are in place so that confidential examination materials are only handed over to authorised members of staff.
+Care must always be taken to ensure the security of materials. - On receipt, the question paper packets, still in their despatch packaging, must be moved immediately to the secure room for checking and transfer to the centre's secure storage facility (see chapters 2 and 3).
+Care must be taken when handling question paper packets to ensure the packaging is not damaged.
 It is for the head of centre to set out the appropriate terms of authorisation for members of centre staff. - 1.7 Only persons authorised by the head of centre and the exams officer must be allowed access to the centre's secure storage facility. - 1.8 Examination materials must only be accessed in accordance with the awarding body's specific instructions. - 1.9 Modified question papers may arrive separately from the main despatch of question papers.